 As well as numbers of people claiming benefits, estimates are also available for Claimant Count rates.
 Claimant Count rates for the UK as a whole, and for the regions and countries of the UK, are calculated as the Claimant Count level divided by the sum of the Claimant Count plus the total number of jobs.

-People who qualify for JSA through their National Insurance contributions are eligible for a personal allowance for a maximum of 6 months.
+People who qualify for JSA through their National Insurance contributions are eligible for a personal allowance for a maximum of six months.
 This is contribution-based JSA.
 People who do not qualify for contribution-based JSA can claim a means-tested allowance.
 This is income-based JSA, which is being gradually replaced by Universal Credit.
 Those claiming JSA enter into a Jobseeker’s agreement.
 This sets out the action they will take to find work and to improve their prospects of finding employment.

 Claimant Count rates for the UK as a whole, and for the regions and countries of the UK, are calculated as the number of claimants who are resident in each area as a percentage of workforce jobs plus the Claimant Count.
-Workforce jobs are the sum of:

 There is a large degree of overlap between the Claimant Count and unemployment, although the latter figures are generally much higher.
 People who are not claimants can appear among the unemployed if they are not entitled to unemployment-related benefits.
 For example: